UBC-MDS/samplingsimulatorr/README.md

   - `pop` the virtual population as a tibble
   - `reps` the number of replication for each sample size as an integer value
-  - `n_s` the sample size for each one of the samples as an array
+  - `sample_size` the sample size for each one of the samples as an array

 **Example:**